 I skipped the swim as I’m in Heal’s for some of the day and I need to get ahead of all my zillions of emails.
 I have a new idea for our faux flower store which I want to run via Gem.
 Hasn’t been done before and I think it could be big, as in huge, but I am keeping it close to my chest until Gem and I drill into it a little more and we launch it.
 We get a lot of emails from small businesses asking us how we handle people imitating us and I will say only this – have the same attitude as Jeremy Langmead (someone who I greatly admire) he said “Copiers are there to give you the drive to to beat them”.
 It’s so very true, always thinking of the next thing!
 Ahem, I digress – let’s talk kitchens.

 We’re approaching the end of our weekly revamp (last day tomorrow, along with an exciting new feature for the blog!).
 So I reckon it’s time to treat our kitchens, and reward ourselves at the same time.
+Make sure before adding all these features into your kitchen you use get the Maid2Match bond cleaners and get your kitchen shiny and sparkly.
 Just in time for London Cocktail Week, today’s task is to create your own dedicated home bar area.
 Chin chin!

 I love having a little drinks nook tucked away somewhere – whether it’s a retro drinks trolley, or just a collection of cool bottles stashed on a tray.
 With a bar at hand, you can instantly transform your home into a sophisticated soiree anytime.
 It makes your kitchen feel party-ready and more indulgent.
 It’s also perfect for post-6 o’clock unwinding!